 The mobile app includes the following features:

 - Take assignments and tests

 Virtual Office Hours and Live Class Meetings

 There may be times when your professor offers virtual office hours or requests synchronous online class meetings.
 Synchronous refers to everyone meeting at the same time - actually logging in to Blackboard at the designated time and accessing the online "live" classroom.
-GVSU uses Blackboard Collaborate to facilitate these meetings.
+GVSU uses Zoom to facilitate these meetings.
 If you have a webcam, then your professor and your classmates will be able to see you when you talk.
 You will be able to see others who have webcams when they talk.
 With a microphone, you can speak and be heard.

 Support information for Zoom can be found on the eLearning website.

 Online and hybrid courses are unique, please take a moment to review information specific to: